 Needless to say, there are lots of things to do in the Yorkshire Dales - including walking and rambling, cycling and mountain biking, rock climbing and caving and even paragliding.
 Britain's most famous long distance footpath, the Pennine Way passes through the Yorkshire Dales, as does the Dales Way and the Dales High Way footpaths, Wainwright's popular Coast to Coast Walk, and the world famous Settle - Carlisle railway line - one of Britain's most spectacular train journeys.
 Other railways taking in the scenery of the dales include the Embsay and Bolton Abbey Steam Railway, and the Wensleydale Railway.

-Having featured in several television series and films of recent years (e.g. James Herriot's "All Creatures Great and Small", ITV's soap opera "Emmerdale", the Hollywood movie "Robin Hood - Prince of Thieves", as well as the more recent "Calendar Girls", etc), tourism plays an increasing part in the life of the Yorkshire Dales today, though even the most popular sites are usually much less busy than some of England's other areas of great scenic attraction (e.g. the Lake District).
+With its stunning scenery (as shown in the separate views section), the Yorkshire Dales area has served as inspiration for the poets and artists of the "romantic movement" of the 19th Century (including William Wordsworth and J.M.W.
+Turner).
+Having also featured in several television series and films of recent years (e.g. James Herriot's "All Creatures Great and Small", ITV's soap opera "Emmerdale", "Calendar Girls" and the Hollywood movie "Robin Hood - Prince of Thieves" etc.), tourism plays an increasing part in the life of the Yorkshire Dales area today, though even the most popular sites are usually much less busy than some of England's other areas of great scenic attraction (e.g. the Lake District).
 For sheer solitude and unspoiled natural beauty, the Yorkshire Dales remains one of England's "crown jewels", and no visit to the north should be complete without exploring some of the country's finest limestone scenery !

 © Copyright 1997 - 2015.
 This site designed and promoted by Eagle Intermedia Publishing Ltd.